Michael’s Miscellany: The Demon Star

 Key Takeaways:

-- The primary eclipse, where Algol B (a yellowish subgiant) eclipses Algol A (a blue-white star), results in a brightness decrease from magnitude 2.1 to approximately 3.4, lasting about 10 hours; this cycle repeats roughly every 2.87 days.
+• The primary eclipse, where Algol B blocks Algol A, causes a noticeable dimming in the system's overall brightness from magnitude 2.1 to approximately 3.4, lasting about 10 hours.

 In the constellation Perseus the Hero, the star Algol is fun to watch due to its regular changes in brightness.
 And you don’t even need a telescope.
 Officially designated Beta Persei, it’s the second brightest star in the constellation.
 What makes Algol particularly interesting is not an inherent change in the star itself, but rather a celestial alignment observed from Earth.